w3c/web-advertising/OnlineAdvertisingCapabilitiesHitList.md

 ### A/B Experimentation

 Some questions about the impact of ads are best answered by comparing the overall behavior of two groups of users — for example, one group who are exposed to the ads and one group who are not.
+Experiments are widespread — solutions here should accomodate hundreds of different parties wanting to run experiments, and parties running millions of experiments at a time.

 * Treatment on a Single Domain.